abeeku23/100-days-of-code/log.md

 **Today's Progress**: Forgot to do this yesterday smh; Started with the mockup for a side project for a web app.
 This would be the first time I'm using a mock up app
 **Thoughts:** I could code this in HTML/CSS but I don't want to get bogged down with a lot of code only for my customers to change their opinion

+### Day 4 May 3rd, 2017
+**Today's Progress**: Redid the mockup for the app but I am ging to build a fully fledged DB backend for all ideas garnered for my team